cm12-amami/local_manifests/README.md

 ## About this variant
 Enhanced SELinux policy to prevent nosy apps from spying and recording, which sites each app is connecting to.
-You need to add the following line to you local mainfest in addition:
+You need to add the following lines to you local mainfest in addition:
 ```
 <project name="MSe1969/privacy-friendly-netmonitor-prebuilt"
            path="external/secuso/privacy-friendly-netmonitor-prebuilt"
            revision="master" clone-depth="1" />
+  <project path="external/bromite-webview"
+           name="MSe1969/android_external_bromite-webview"
+           clone-depth="1" revision="master" />
 ```